 Architects meet with clients to determine what their needs are and then design structures like homes, office buildings, and shopping centers that meet those needs.
 They prepare drawings by hand and with computer-aided design and drafting software; they also prepare an outline of the required time and materials for a project.
 Architects also participate in the construction aspect of a new building, from assisting with bid selection to site visits.

 Architects are required to hold a state license.
 Licensure typically requires completion of a professional 5-year Bachelor of Architecture degree or a professional master's degree in architecture.
 Architects then complete several years of entry-level work before taking the Architect Registration Exam.
 Architects can also earn professional certification through the National Council of Architectural Registration Boards.
 According to the BLS, jobs in this field are expected to increase 4% from 2016-2026, and competition is expected to be fierce; in 2017, these jobs paid a median salary of $78,470.
 According to the BLS, roughly 20% of architects were self-employed in 2016.

 The look of garments, accessories, and footwear are all conceived by fashion designers.
 They create sketches and choose textiles and embellishments based on their research about what's trendy and what will appeal to consumers; they also take part in manufacturing and marketing activities.

 Fashion designers can earn a bachelor's degree in the field to gain practical experience and build a portfolio.
-Roughly one-quarter of fashion designers were self-employed in 2014, per the BLS; employment of fashion designers is expected to grow 3% from 2014-2024.
-Fashion designers earned median pay of $62,860 in 2015, per the BLS.
+Roughly 19% of fashion designers were self-employed in 2016, per the BLS; employment of fashion designers is expected to grow 3% from 2016-2026.
+Fashion designers earned median pay of $67,420 in 2017, per the BLS.